sarthak268/DisCont/README.md

 ```

 ## Preparing Data
 In our paper, we evaluate the efficacy of our approach on a set of four publicly available datasets.
-Dowload any of these datasets and place them inside another folder in order to begin training.
+Download any of these datasets and place them inside another folder in order to begin training.
 * Sprites
 * Cars3D
 * <a href="https://github.com/deepmind/3d-shapes">3DShapes</a>